Voz media US Voz.us

 The Department of Agriculture, the Food and Drug Administration (FDA) and the Food Safety and Inspection Service (FSIS) also joined the investigation.

 "McDonald’s is collaborating with investigation partners to determine what food ingredient in Quarter Pounders is making people sick.
-McDonald's stopped using fresh slivered onions and quarter pound beef patties in several states while the investigation is ongoing to identify the ingredient causing illness," added the Centers for Disease Control and Prevention.
+McDonald's stopped using fresh slivered onions and quarter pound beef patties in several states while the investigation is ongoing to identify the ingredient causing illness," added the CDC.

 As reported by Mayo Clinic, it is a bacterium that "lives in the intestines of healthy people and animals.
 Most strains are harmless or cause brief diarrhea.
 However, some strains can cause severe abdominal cramping, bloody diarrhea and vomiting."